levent91/instagram-scraper/README.md

-# Instagram Scraper

-## Instagram blocking access - proxies required

-Instagram aggressively blocks access for scrapers and redirects to a login page.
-Currently, the only reliable solution to this problem is to use residential proxies.
-Datacenter proxies work only in rare cases.

-### Apify residential proxies

-The Apify platform [provides residential proxies](https://apify.com/proxy?pricing=residential-ip#pricing) if you have a paid subscription.
-These proxies are provided only to be run within actors on the Apify platform, not externally.
-If you are interested in using residential proxies for this scraper, contact `support@apify.com` via email or in-app chat to get the proxies enabled (a small test is possible).

-### Custom proxies

-You can also use proxies from other providers in the custom proxies fields (`proxyUrls` in the JSON settings).

 ## Features

-Since Instagram has removed the option to load public data through its API, this actor should help replace this functionality.
-It allows you to scrape posts from a user's profile page, hashtag page, or place.
+Our free Instagram Scraper allows you to scrape posts from a user's profile page, hashtag page, or place.
 When a link to an Instagram post is provided, it can scrape Instagram comments.

+This unofficial Instagram API is designed to give you back the functionality to access public data that was  removed from the Instagram API in 2020.
+It also enables anyone to extract public data from Instagram without imposing limits on whether you are an Instagram Business or Creator, or whether you are accessing public consumer account data.

 The Instagram data scraper supports the following features:

 - Scrape profiles - you can either scrape posts or get metadata from the profile (including followers and following if logged in)
 - Scrape hashtags - query hashtags matched by search keyword - you can either scrape posts or scrape metadata from each hashtag
 - Scrape places/locations - query places matched by search keyword - you can either scrape posts or scrape metadata from each place (scrolling for more posts in places/locations is only possible when logged in)
 - Scrape comments - you can scrape comments from any post
 - Scrape likes - you can scrape likes from any post (if logged in)

+## Why scrape Instagram?
+Instagram has about 1 billion monthly active users and is especially popular with younger users, a demographic that can otherwise be difficult for brands to reach.
+With so many active users, you can imagine that there is a lot of useful data on the site.

+So what could you do with that data?
+Here are some ideas:
+- Scrape hashtags and likes to see what's becoming popular.
+Maybe you can get involved early or create a niche product to take advantage of short-term trends.
+- Get data based on location to discover opportunities or risks that might affect your investment or business decisions.
+- Scrape comments to understand how real customers see your brand or business.
+- Find Instagram influencers who could help you promote your products, and track their engagement in real time.
+- Collect a constantly updated dataset on your industry, city, or interests and gain insights into ongoing change.
+- Carry out market or academic research that goes beyond surveys and polls.

+If you want more ideas, check out our [industries pages](https://apify.com/industries) for ways web scraping is already being used in a wide range of companies.

+## Tutorial
-If you want to know more about how the Instagram Scraper works, here's a short introduction on the [Apify blog](https://blog.apify.com/scrape-instagram-posts-comments-and-more-21d05506aeb3/).
+If you want to know more about how the Instagram Scraper works, here's a detailed explanation and [step-by-step guide](https://blog.apify.com/scrape-instagram-posts-comments-and-more-21d05506aeb3/) with screenshots and examples.

 ## Cost of usage

-There are two main components to take into account if you want to run Instagram Scraper on the Apify platform:
+There are two main factors to take into account if you want to run Instagram Scraper on the Apify platform:
 - [Compute units](https://apify.com/pricing/actors) - used for running the scraper
 - [Residential proxy traffic](https://apify.com/pricing/proxy) - needed to access Instagram without login

 The usage costs differ depending on what type of page you are scraping.
 Some pages, such as details, just need to be opened, while other pages, such as comments, require a lot of scrolling.
 You should roughly compare how long it takes to do these operations manually to get an idea about how to transfer usage costs from one use case to another.

+### Using proxies
+Instagram now aggressively blocks scrapers and redirects them to a login page.
+Currently, the only reliable solution to this problem is to use residential proxies.
+Datacenter proxies only work in rare cases.

+### Apify residential proxies
+The Apify platform [provides residential proxies](https://apify.com/proxy?pricing=residential-ip#pricing) if you have a paid subscription.
+These proxies are only available to be run within actors on the Apify platform, not externally.
+If you are interested in using residential proxies for this scraper, contact `support@apify.com` via email or in-app chat to get the proxies enabled.

-### Free plan
+### Custom proxies

-Apify provides a free plan where you can test your setup.
-You need to ask the support team to get access to the residential proxy as it is not included in the free plan.
+You can also use proxies from other providers in the custom proxies fields (`proxyUrls` in the JSON settings).

 ### Profile scraping

-Scraping **1000 profiles** requires about:
+Scraping **1,000 profiles** requires about:
 - **10 Compute units**
 - **0.24 GB of proxy traffic**

-#### Example pricing
+### Example pricing

-Based on Apify's pricing at the time of writing, scraping **1000 profiles** would cost 10 CU * $0.25 + 0.24 GB * 12.5 GB which is a total of **$5.5**.
-The Personal plan ($49) would allow you to scrape about 9000 Instagram profiles monthly.
+Based on Apify's pricing at the time of writing, scraping **1,000 profiles** would cost 10 CU * $0.25 + 0.24 GB * 12.5 GB, which is a total of **$5.50**.
+The Personal plan ($49) would allow you to scrape about 9,000 Instagram profiles monthly.

 ## Input parameters
 The input of this scraper should be JSON containing the list of pages on Instagram that should be visited.
 Required fields are:

 | Field | Type | Description |